athornton/rpgexperiments/Fallout/Fallout-rules.md

   * long `-20`
   * extreme `-40`

 Scopes: 1 round aiming gives you `+20` (you can't use a scope at point-blank range).
-Rounds 2
-      and 3 each give you a further `+10`.
+Rounds 2 and 3 each give you a further `+10`.

-  Called shot: `-30%`, or `half your score`, whichever is less (so `25%` goes to `12%`, not `-5%`)
+Called shot: `-30%`, or `half your hit chance`, whichever is less, after range and scope modifiers (so `25%` goes to `12%`, not `-5%`).
+Called shot effects are:

-  * Headshot: target loses next action; save versus `END` or ignore all armor reduction
+* Headshot: target loses next action; save versus `END` or ignore armor.
 * Weapon arm: save versus `END` or lose weapon.
 * Other arm: No mechanical effect; but on something with 2 claw attacks...
 * Leg: speed reduced by `1/4` (save vs. `END` or `1/2`)
 * Other Leg: further `1/4` / `1/2`

+Note that these too may vary by target: headshots against robots are notoriously ineffectual, and, for instance, you want to try to shoot Deathclaws in the legs or in the belly rather than their skulls, usually.

-  Splash damage: Out to the first splash range increment, remove the highest die from the damage result, and apply that damage to anyone within the splash range.
-Remove the next highest die and repeat for anyone within that increment.
+Splash damage: Out to the first splash range increment, remove the highest die from the damage result, and apply remaining damage to anyone within the splash range.
+Remove the next highest die and repeat for anyone within the next range increment.
 Repeat until you're out of dice.

 Shotguns: double damage at point-blank range, half damage at medium range, one-quarter damage at long and extreme ranges.
 This factor is applied after any armor modifiers.

 ### Armor

+Armor functions by removing certain damage dice from the pool.
+If the number to be ignored is larger than the largest number the die can roll, the highest roll on that die is removed instead.
+For instance, any armor type will ignore a `3` rolled as the result of an unarmed attack.
+Note that this means that you simply cannot cause damage to someone wearing power armor with an unarmed punch.

-   * Light Armor: ignore all damage dice which are `4`s (or highest on die if die size is less than `4`)
+* Light Armor: ignore all damage dice which are `4`s (or highest)
 * Medium Armor: ignore all damage dice which are `6`s (or highest)
 * Heavy: ignore all `8`s (or highest)
 * Power: ignore all `powers of 2`, and highest.

 If a die is blocked, any modifier to that die is discarded as well.
 Thus if a Super Mutant with a Nail Board (`1d6+1`) hit a player wearing Light Armor, and rolled a `4` on his damage die,  that `5`-point hit would do no damage, because both the `4` and the `+1` would be discarded.

 ### Weaponry

+This section shows the weapon damage done on a successful hit with the indicated weapon.
+For weapons not shown, interpolate based on what it's most like.
+In general, multi-projectile weapons should do multiple smaller dice worth of damage.

 #### Melee